 We do not anticipate generating positive cash flow from operations until approximately the third quarter of 2013.
-As of March 18, 2013, we had \$806,441 in available cash.
+As of April 4, 2013, we had \$850,670 in available cash, which does not include \$175,970 held in escrow from investors in our private placement offering which Aspen Group anticipates closing in the near future.
 As discussed above, we anticipate our marketing and regulatory costs will increase.

 To ensure we have enough cash to support our working capital needs, we plan to raise additional working capital.
 As of the date of this prospectus, we have raised \$565,000 in 2013.
-In March 2013, we entered into an engagement agreement with Laidlaw & Company (UK) Ltd., which agreed to use its best efforts to raise up to \$770,000 of units of shares of common stock and warrants.
+In March 2013, we entered into an engagement agreement with Laidlaw & Company (UK) Ltd., which agreed to use its best efforts to raise up to \$770,000 of Units, consisting of shares of common stock and warrants.
+The Units are identical to those sold by the selling shareholders.
+As discussed above, we have \$175,970 sitting in escrow from investors in this offering.
+As of April 5, 2013, Aspen Group had borrowed \$250,000 under its line of credit.
+See Note 10 to our consolidated financial statements contained herein.